claresudbery/clare-wiki-ably/pages/coding/tools/flutter/dart-classes.md

 ## Declaring Classes

 - Objects have members consisting of functions and data (methods and [instance variables](#instance-variables), respectively).
-- See [sample code](sample_code_test.dart) for some tests that play around with constructors and parameters
+- See [sample code](flutter-test-app/testing_app/test/sample_code_test.dart) for some tests that play around with constructors and parameters
+  - To run the tests, navigate to `flutter-test-app/testing_app` and run `flutter test` from the command line
 - Here's a pretty typical class declaration:

 ```dart